1988 Sugar Bowl

 The 1988 Sugar Bowl was the 54th edition of the college football bowl game, played at the Louisiana Superdome in New Orleans, Louisiana, on Friday, January 1.
-Part of the 1987–88 bowl game season, it featured sixth-ranked Auburn Tigers of the Southeastern Conference (SEC) and the undefeated #4 Syracuse Orangemen, an independent.
+Part of the 1987–88 bowl game season, it featured sixth-ranked Auburn Tigers of the Southeastern Conference (SEC) and the undefeated No. 4 Syracuse Orangemen, an independent.

 The game ended in a 16–16 tie after slightly-favored Auburn made a thirty-yard field goal in the final seconds.
 It is the only tie in Sugar Bowl history.

 Teams

 Auburn

 The Tigers (9–1–1) tied Tennessee on the road in September and lost 34–6 to independent Florida State at home in early November.
 They defeated Florida, Georgia, and Alabama to take the SEC title, and did not play LSU.

 Syracuse

 Unranked at the start of the season, the Orangemen won all eleven games and were unbeaten for the first time since winning the national championship in 1959.
 The most notable win was at home, 48–21 over defending national champion Penn State in mid-October.
 Quarterback Don McPherson was a consensus All-American and was the runner-up in the balloting for the Heisman Trophy.